Phemmy-Dev/Oluwafemi-ProfileCard-HNG/README.md

-# Developer Profile Card 🚀
+# My Profile Card 🚀

 ## Project Overview
 This is a responsive, interactive profile card created as part of the HNG Frontend Development internship challenge.
 The project demonstrates skills in HTML, CSS, and JavaScript, showcasing a modern, clean design for a personal developer profile.